ibbles/v2_normalize/README.md

 BM_normalize/2048       8336 ns       8336 ns      83988
 ```

 Divinding once and multiplying twice is indeed faster.
-Dividing the times by the number of elements gives about 4 ns for the `div_length` version and about 3 ns for the `mul_inv` version.
+Dividing the times by the number of elements gives about 3 ns for the `mul_inv` version and about 4 ns for the `div_length` version.
+At 4.0 GHz that corresponds to about 13 cycles for the `mul_inv` version and 16 cycles for the `div_length` version.
+That's fairly close to the cycle estimate given by the iaca tool.

 ## References